MichaelZaugg/OpenSteamController-Continued/Mods/SwitchProWiredController/README.md

 # Wired Switch Pro Controller Mod

-This mod enable the Steam Controller to work with the Nintendo Switch by having it emulate as a wired Switch Pro controller.
+This mod enables the Steam Controller to work with the Nintendo Switch by having it emulate as a wired Switch Pro controller.
 To install take the `OpenSteamControllerSwitchController.bin` file and rename to `firmware.bin`.
 Then follow the instructions in the [LoadingFirmware.md](./LoadingFirmware.md).